 What kinds of funding are available for international students?

 While many funding agencies restrict their giving to U.S. citizens and permanent residents, a number also fund international students.
 Generally, the National Science Foundation's (NSF) Doctoral Dissertation Research Improvement Grants (DDRIGs) accept international applicants, unless the NSF directorate to which you are applying specifies otherwise.
-The Harvard University Graduate Guide to Grants, which lists a number of travel, writing, and research grants, allows you to search by citizenship requirements.
+Our Grants for Graduate Students Special Edition COLA Grants Digest provides information on citizenship requirements for many graduate student opportunities.